marsdrums/test-tutorial/visual-quality/index.md

 linRGB = sRGB^{2.2}
 $$

-These gamma correction curves are very popular and widely used in computer graphics applications because they're simpler than the original piece-wise function, and the difference is visually negligible.
+These gamma correction curves are very popular and widely used in computer graphics applications because they're more straightforward than the original piece-wise function, and the difference is visually negligible.

 ## How and where should i apply gamma correction?

 Let's put it this way: computers must operate on RGB colors.
-They don't care at all about our funky color perception; they just need to process color values as they are.
+They don't care at all about our funky color perception; they need to process color values as they are.
 Screens, on the other hand, are expecting to receive color values encoded in sRGB color space.
 So, gamma correction must always be used as the last step of any graphic pipeline.
 Before sending a Jitter matrix or a texture to the display, we should convert the linear RGB into sRGB.

 In Jitter, this can be done in a variety of ways: